zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/get-alerted-when-an-audit-run-fails/7/_index.md

 ## 7. Resolve the audit failure

 Now let's resolve the audit failure.
 We'll start by writing code to configure UFW on the node.
 Then we'll verify the fix locally.
-Finally, we'll upload our updated `webserver` to the Chef server and run `chef-client` on our node.
+Finally, we'll upload our updated `webserver` to the Chef server and run `chef-client` on our node and verify that the audit passes.

 ### Update the webserver cookbook

-To ensure that the firewall is enabled and activated, we'll use the [firewall](https://supermarket.chef.io/cookbooks/firewall) cookbook, similar to what we did in the [Learn to manage a basic web application](/manage-a-web-app/ubuntu/configure-apache#5enableinboundtraffictoyourwebsite) tutorial.
+To ensure that the firewall is enabled, running, and activated, we'll use the [firewall](https://supermarket.chef.io/cookbooks/firewall) cookbook from Chef Supermarket, similar to what we did in the [Learn to manage a basic web application](/manage-a-web-app/ubuntu/configure-apache#5enableinboundtraffictoyourwebsite) tutorial.
 To summarize the steps:

-1. Reference the `firewall` cookbook.
+1. Reference the `firewall` cookbook in your `webserver` cookbook's metadata.
-1. Set the node attribute to allow inbound SSH access (port 22)
+1. Set the node attribute to allow inbound SSH access (port 22.)
-1. Run the `firewall` cookbook's default recipe and Enable inbound HTTP access (port 80)
+1. Run the `firewall` cookbook's default recipe and enable inbound HTTP access (port 80.)

 #### Reference the firewall cookbook

-ALSO UPDATE VERSION
+In your `webserver` cookbook's <code class="file-path">metadata.rb</code> file, add a `depends` line to add a reference to the `firewall` cookbook.

 ```ruby
 # ~/chef-repo/cookbooks/webserver/metadata.rb